suncoast-devs/handbook/lessons/js-dom/lecture.md

 Update the original HTML to put a `taken` class on that first LI.

-Now in the console we can do:
+Now in the console, we can do:

 ```js
 firstListItem = document.querySelector('li')